 However, if you prefer to use a dishwasher, you will have less worry of damage with stainless steel pan vs nonstick pan.
 Manufacturers rate nonstick cookware as dishwasher-safe, but hand washing is recommended in the likelihood of knocks and harsh detergents from the dishwasher compromising the coating.

-Can I recycle them: nonstick or stainless steel?
+Can I recycle them?

 Which is more affordable?